Derby: Music

+The indie pop band White Town, fronted by Jyoti Mishra, is from Derby, and his video "Your Woman", features scenes from the city centre.
+"Your Woman" reached No. 1 on the UK Singles Chart in January 1997.

+Founding member and songwriter of Mercury Prize nominated alternative rock band Maxïmo Park and solo artist Duncan Lloyd is from Derby.
+His band hit the number 2 spot in the U.K. album charts in 2020, with the album Nature Always Wins.

+Pop singer Kelli Young (born 7 April 1982) is from Derby.
+She is best known as a member of the pop group Liberty X.

+Lucy Ward is an English singer-songwriter from Derby, England.
+She performs traditional English folk songs as well as her own material.
+Three of her albums, Adelphi Has to Fly, Single Flame and I Dreamt I Was a Bird, have been critically acclaimed and have each received four-starred reviews in the British national press.

 In rock music, the blues singer-songwriter Kevin Coyne came from Derby, as does the three-piece rock band LostAlone, and indie/glam rock band The Struts.
 The ska punk band Lightyear also hail from the city, naming their second album Chris Gentlemens Hairdresser and Railway Book Shop after a shop in Macklin Street.

-The pop band White Town is from Derby, and their video "Your Woman" features scenes from the city centre.
+The band Anti-Pasti, whose debut 1981 album The Last Call reached the top 40 in the UK album charts, came from Derby.
+The band reformed in 2012 and again with an altered line up in 2014.

 Derby band The Beekeepers were signed to Beggars Banquet Records between 1993 and 1998.
 Singer Jamie East later went on to create entertainment website Holy Moly and present Big Brother's Bit on the Side.

-One of Derby's bands is Anti-Pasti, whose debut 1981 album The Last Call reached the top 40 in the UK album charts.
-The band reformed in 2012 and again with altered line up in 2014.

 Sinfonia Viva is a chamber orchestra based in Derby, presenting concerts and educational events in the city, across the East Midlands, and occasionally further afield.

-A full-scale programme of orchestral and other concerts was presented by Derby LIVE at the Assembly Rooms, though this is currently closed following fire damage in March 2014; performances continue to take place at the smaller Guildhall Theatre, and in Derby Cathedral.
+A full-scale programme of orchestral and other concerts was presented by Derby LIVE at the Assembly Rooms, though this is currently closed following fire damage in March 2014.
 The amateur classical music scene includes two choral societies, Derby Bach Choir and Derby Choral Union; smaller choirs including the Derwent Singers and Sitwell Singers; and Derby Concert Orchestra.
 Derby Chamber Music presents an annual series of chamber music concerts at Derby University's Multifaith Centre.
 A series of organ recitals is presented every summer at Derby Cathedral.

 The folk-music scene includes the annual Derby Folk Festival.
 Derby Jazz promotes a year-round series of performances and workshops.
 Kaleidoscope Community Music includes Kaleidoscope Community Choir and Calidoscopio Carnival Drummers.

 Other music venues in the city include The Venue on Abbey Street, The Hairy Dog on Becket Street, Ryan's Bar in the St Peter's Quarter, The Flowerpot on King Street, and The Victoria Inn.